Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 If you have a bear in your area that is a nuisance, please contact the Florida Fish and Wildlife Conservation Commission (FFWCC)'s Northwest Regional Office at 850-265-3676.
 View additional information on what to do, how to avoid attracting bears, and more.

 Online registration begins in December at Niceville Valparaiso Little League .
-Onsite registration will be held at Ruckle Middle school Dec.
-30th
+Onsite registration will be held at Ruckel Middle School (TBA)

 Adult leagues are held from April to June and August to September.
 Contact Jim Baughman at firstname.lastname@example.org